 There are also a limited number of athletic training graduate assistantships available to admitted students in the advanced master’s athletic training program.
 Applications for athletic training graduate assistantship consideration must be submitted annually by January 15.

-The Master of Science programs award a limited number of research assistantships that are grant funded.
+MS programs in Biology, Applied Meteorology, and Environmental Science and Policy award a limited number of research assistantships that are grant funded.
 Students who are awarded a research grant assist faculty members with research that often informs and complements student thesis and professional work.
 Students in the science programs should consult with their program advisor to learn about research assistantships.